V3rochka/ghidra_scripts/README.md

 This script is used to set a function name upon known structure (regular expression and relevant matched group) Only unlabeled function names are changed.
 Since Java doesn't have any (native) proper configuration setup, we use inline editing.
-Two errors are loged:
+Two errors are logged:
-- Warning when two alphanumric values are found within one function
+- Warning when two alphanumeric values are found within one function
-- Warning when value of the defined group is not alphanumeric
+- Warning when the value of the defined group is not alphanumeric